 Even if the Caller ID apparently comes from the IRS and you recognize the number, this is not a definite sign that it is them.
 Scammers have the ability to spoof Caller ID so people are convinced that they are being called by the federal tax agency.

-According to the IRS, “Fraudsters also have spoofed local sheriff’s offices, state departments of motor vehicles, federal agencies and others to convince taxpayers the call is legitimate.”
+According to the IRS, “Fraudsters have also spoofed federal agencies, state departments of motor vehicles, local sheriff’s offices and others to convince taxpayers the call is legitimate.”
 If you get these calls it will help to find the correct phone number for your local IRS office and to politely tell the caller that you will call them back yourself.
 Call that number and ask the IRS if the call you received is genuine.
 Remember that if genuine the IRS officer will be happy for you to do this.

 You may have a call threatening to have your social security number deleted or suspended.
 This is one of the newest scams out today.
-The IRS state, “In this variation, the Social Security cancellation threat scam is similar to and often associated with the IRS impersonation scam.
-It is yet another attempt by con artists to frighten people into returning ‘robocall’ voicemails.
-Scammers may mention overdue taxes in addition to threatening to cancel the person’s SSN.”
+The IRS state, “In this variation, the Social Security cancellation threat scam’s similar to & often related to the IRS impersonation scam.
+It’s yet another attempted effort by con artists to scare people to return ‘robocall’ voicemails.
+Scammers might mention overdue taxes as well as threatening to cancel the SSN of the person.”

-Though the US Postal Service is often very good at intercepting such mail before it reaches people, there are mailings going out that threatens an IRS lien or levy.
-The IRS state, “The lien or levy is based on bogus delinquent taxes owed to a non-existent agency, “Bureau of Tax Enforcement.”
-There is no such agency.
-The lien notification scam also likely references the IRS to confuse potential victims into thinking the letter is from a legitimate organization.”
+Though the US Postal Service is often very good at intercepting such mail before it reaches people, there are mailings going out that threatens an IRS levy or lien.
+The IRS state, “The levy or lien’s based on bogus owed delinquent taxes to an agency that’s non-existent, “Bureau of Tax Enforcement.”
+There’s no such agency.
+Also, the lien notification scam likely references the IRS to start confusing potential victims into thinking the letter is from a legitimate organization.”